-Not applicable.
 The Company manufactures products which are input materials for our customers who in turn finally manufactures the finished products.
-Therefore, these products packaging materials becomes pre-consumer plastic waste to our customers who recycle it through certified recyclers.
+Therefore, these products packaging materials become pre-consumer plastic waste to our customers who recycle it through certified recyclers.

-Leadership Indicators
+- Leadership Indicators - 1.
+Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).

-1. Percentage of recycled or reused input material to total material (by value) used in production (for manufacturing industry) or providing services (for service industry).
+Indicate Input Material Recycled or re material to to

-Indicate Input Material Recycled or re material to to -
+FY 2023-24 FY 2022-23

-FY 2022-23 (%) FY 2021-22 (%)
+(%) (%)

-Spent Sulphuric Acid 2.12 1.99
+Spent Sulphuric Acid 1.40 2.12

-Spent Hydrochloric Acid 0.43 0.37
+Spent Hydrochloric Acid 0.40 0.43

-Acetic Acid 0.62 0.65
+Acetic Acid 0.37 0.62

-Glaubber salt 0.38 0.37
+Glaubber salt 0.07 0.38